Dingo - Australian Wild Dog What is a Dingo?

 Dingo's Impact on the Environment Dingoes Play an Important Ecological Role

-To be fair to the dingo, some scientists have suggested that, it fills an important ecological niche.
+Dingoes is not a serious threat to the Australian habitat.
+Some scientists have suggested that it fills an important ecological niche.
 Being the only large carnivore left on mainland Australia it helps in keep the native kangaroo and wallaby populations in balance.
 This function was once fulfilled by the thylacine (Tasmanian tiger) and Tasmanian devil, both of which became extinct on the mainland.
 Ironically their extinction may have been due to competition from the dingo.
 More importantly, it also eats other introduced feral animals such as the destructive rabbit, goat and wild pig.

-Dingo - An Endangered Species Are Dingos Endangered?
+Dingo — An Endangered Species Are Dingoes Endangered?

 Truly "pure" dingoes are extremely rare.
 Because of interbreeding with domestic dogs and the subsequent dilution of its gene pool there is a high probability that the "pure" dingo breed may become extinct as a result of the dilution of the pure dingo gene pool and the eventual extinction of the dingo subspecies.
 For this reason the conservation status of the dingo is listed as vulnerable.